 Even assuming Trump finds some way to change that dynamic, it would take a long time to build those US factories and retrain workers.
 In the meantime, consumers would have to swallow much higher costs on the goods they buy from China, leaving them with less money to spend on everything else.

 “For instance, we don’t make iPhones in the US,” says Scott.
-“The price of iPhones will increase from $600 to maybe $900 in a way that might suck more money out of the economy as it reduces spending power.”“The price of iPhones will increase from $600 to maybe $900 in a way that might suck more money out of the economy.”
+“The price of iPhones will increase from $600 to maybe $900 in a way that might suck more money out of the economy as it reduces spending power.”

 It’s not just the US that would suffer.
 Because Americans buy goods from all over, the US is the main engine of global growth.
 A sudden spate of US penny-pinching could plunge the world economy into a downturn, or worse.
 And of course, the sudden shrinking of American demand would hurt China’s economy too, prompting mass layoffs as foreign companies pulled out and domestic firms shuttered factories—likely forcing that “hard landing” that its leaders have been so keen to avoid.